 Both the theater studies and film and media studies majors are fundamentally collaborative and multidisciplinary; they thrive in a liberal arts context that promotes breadth and integration of learning.
-Film and media studies courses, for example, are taught across the College curriculum by faculty in anthropology, art and art history, English, international languages and cultures, and history.
+Film and media studies courses, for example, are taught across the College curriculum by faculty in political science, art and art history, English, international languages and cultures, and history.

 The goals of the majors in theater, film, and media studies are as follows: